maoschanz/emoji-selector-for-gnome/README.md

 ## Features

-- keyboard shorcut to open the extension's menu (Super+E by defaut)
+- keyboard shortcut to open the extension's menu (Super+E by defaut)
 - dynamic research (press enter to copy the first result to the clipboard)
 - lots of parametrable things
 - skin tone & gender modifiers